aronwc/mlsm/papers/pang02thumbs/mpriegop.md

 ####Hypothesis####
 - Keywords can determine if a review is positive or negative.
 - It is useful to apply corpus-based techniques for picking up the keywords.
-- Movie reviews are good enough to check the effectiveness of this machine learning techniques.

 ####Data####
 - The main data source are reviews with stars or numerical value from IMDb.
 2053 reviews were evaluated, 1301 positive and 752 negative.